 It doesn't matter whether you are for or against whatever decisions your company has made, or you're pissed off that the same mistakes keep happening over and over.

-Your job as an Account Manager is to deliver the bad news to your client.
-Let’s just hope they don’t shoot the messenger.
+Your job as a key account manager is to deliver the bad news to your client.
+Let's just hope they don't shoot the messenger.

 There are some tactics to delivering bad news effectively to your clients that will put the situation into context and ensure your reputation and relationship remain intact.